Navneetxdev/DSA-Learnings/README.md

-## :books: **Introduction**
+## 👨‍🎓 **Introduction**
 Hi there!
-My name is Navneet Lakhera, and I'm currently a second year student pursuing a Bacleors of computer applications at College of engineering roorkee (UETR).
+My name is Navneet Lakhera, and I'm currently a second year student pursuing a Bachelor of computer applications at College of engineering Roorkee (UETR).
 I'm excited to be learning new things and building my skills as a Software Developer through my coursework and personal projects.

 ## :books: **Daily DSA Practice**